Do you ever notice a musty smell coming from your carpet? Perhaps it hasn’t gone away even though you’ve been vacuuming daily.

 Sprinkle a generous amount of baking soda across the entire carpet.
 Leave the powder on there for a couple of hours if the smell is only subtle.
-But if the odor is stronger, you might need to leave it overnight.
+But if the odor is more potent, you might need to leave it overnight.

-When the time is up, vacuum the carpet thoroughly to get rid of the powder.
+When the time is up, vacuum the carpet thoroughly to remove the powder.
 You might want to empty the bag or container after.

 If there’s a musty carpet odor, mildew could be growing inside the fibers.
-To get rid of the smell you’ll have to remove the mildew.
+To get rid of the smell, you’ll have to remove the mildew.
 Luckily, you don’t need harsh chemicals for this.
-Vinegar is an effective and cost-efficient way of getting rid of odors in your carpet.
+Vinegar is an effective and cost-efficient way of getting rid of odors on your carpet.

-Combine one cup of vinegar with two cups of warm water in a spray bottle and give it a good shake.
+Combine one cup of distilled white vinegar with one cup of warm water in a spray bottle and give it a good shake.
 Spritz the entire carpet and allow it to air dry.
 The strong vinegar scent will neutralize as the mixture dries.